-Using the sample selected in section IV (B)(1), we were not provided a general ledger and were unable to determine whether the Scholarship funds were posted to each student's tuition account/statement and the funds are deposited into the school's bank account because of the lack of documentation provided.
+Response: Using the sample selected in section IV(B)(1), we determined that the Scholarship funds were posted to each student's tuition account/statement and the funds are deposited into the school's bank account.

 4. For electronic funds received from AAA, determine whether the parent or guardian endorsement on the Payment Received Form is reasonably similar to the signature of the named payee on file with the school.